Other algorithm studies

 01 June 2020

-Scatterometer observations over the ocean have always been assimilated in Numerical Weather Prediction as wind vectors.
+Scatterometer observations over the ocean have always been assimilated in NWP as wind vectors.
 This study investigates alternative ways of using these observations.
 We explore the possibility of assimilating the friction velocity or the surface stress that are geophysical variables closer to what the scatterometer actually measures over the ocean.

 The purpose of this study is to investigate potential future improvements to the exploitation and assimilation of scatterometer ocean observations from the EPS Metop satellite series and help prepare for the follow-on scatterometer instruments on EPS-SG.
 It aims to enhance the impact of scatterometer measurements in NWP, especially in a coupled atmosphere-wave-ocean system, and to update existing assimilation strategies to align with the future NWP evolution.